Fandermill/TechTolk/docs/pages/getting-started.md

     // (optional) set default behavior
     .ConfigureDefaultOptions(o => o.OnTranslationNotFound().ReturnEmptyString())

-    // Add translation set from an embedded resource
+    // Add a translation set from an embedded resource
-    // with the TechTolk.Sources.Resx package
+    // with the TechTolk.Sources.Resx package.
+    // The MyResxTranslations type is the type of the
+    // embedded resource and can be used to request
+    // an ITolk instance from your DI container later on.
     .AddTranslationSetFromResource<MyResxTranslations>()

     // Or add a translation set from JSON files
-    // with the TechTolk.Sources.Json package
+    // with the TechTolk.Sources.Json package.
+    // Use the MyResourceTag type to request an
+    // ITolk for this translation set later on.
     .AddTranslationSetFromJson<MyResourceTag>("./MyTranslations.json")

-    // Or add a translation set with a custom name and override default behavior .AddTranslationSet("NamedSet", set => {
+    // Or add a translation set with a custom name and
+    // override default behavior.
+Use an ITolkFactory
+    // to request an ITolk for a named set.
+    .AddTranslationSet("NamedSet", set => {
         set.FromJson("./NamedSetTranslations.json");
         set.WithOptions(o => o.OnTranslationNotFound().ThrowException());